IsaacIsrael/dns-api/README.md

 #### Post a DNS with hostnames `POST 'dns'`

-Will post a new dns with hostnames on our API's database In the request body, you have to send the details of the post, in the following JSON format:
+Will post a new dns with hostnames on our API's database In the request body, you have to send the details of the dns and hostnames, in the following JSON format:

 ```bash
 curl -H "Content-Type: application/json" -X POST -d '{"IP":"1.1.1.1", "hostnames": ["lorem.com","ipsum.com","dolor.com","amet.com"] }' http://localhost:3000/api/v1/dns